Starting Sequence and Batch File Use for ProSim737 Avionics Suite

 Depending upon your computer specifications, some programs may open and close at differing speeds.
 If you want a program is open or close before the next program, then a delay sequence will need to be timed into your batch file.

 The timeout command is used to trigger a delay between the programs, enabling any read/write requirements to occur prior to the next program beginning it closure routine.
-The numeral denotes seconds or part thereof.
+There are a number of ways to write timeout command.
+Timeout 1 will cause a one second pause between each command.
+Timeout /t 5 will cause a pause of five seconds.

 Streamlining

 Once you have created and saved the batch file, a suggestion is to create a shortcut to the file.
-Doing this will enable you to make changes to the batch file such as how the file is executed (minimised or maximised), the position on the screen, colour and font style used, and whether to use an icon for easy identification.
-Additionally, by creating a shortcut it enables you to place the shortcut on your task bar.
+Doing this will enable you to make changes to the batch file such as how the file is executed (minimised or maximised), the position on the screen, colour and font style used (if the script does not already do this), and whether to use an icon for easy identification.
+Additionally, by creating a shortcut it enables you to place the shortcut on the computer’s taskbar.

 To create a shortcut, right click the batch file and save as a shortcut.